ajthomas1299/hours-tracker-api/README.md

                 "clients": []
             }

-## Login a users clients [GET clients/me]
+## Get all clients belonged to the current user [GET clients/me]

-- Request to get all client belonged to the current user
+- Request to get all client belonged to the current user.
+Protected endpoint User can only get their clients

   - Headers
     Content-Type application/json